hamrah-mechanic/khaos-admin/README.md

 ## Tools We Provide

-* **Fast Development**: We handle data flow in components using props you wont need to use satate mangers or even requesting data manually
+* **Fast Development**: We handle data flow in components using props you wont need to use state mangers or even requesting data manually
 * **Authentication**: Built-in token-based authentication
 * **Customization**: You will have full control over your components(although we use [antd](https://ant.design/) and recommend using it for faster development)